Title

 Following a disaster, some children may:

-• Be upset at the loss of a favorite toy, blanket, special clothing item or gift, book, etc.
+• Be upset or sad at the loss of a favorite toy, blanket, special clothing item or gift, book, pet, etc.

-• Be angry.
-They may hit, throw or kick to show their anger.
+• Be angry or irritable.
+They may hit, kick or throw things to show their anger.

 • Become more active and restless, feeling uncertain or on edge.